If you’re planning to write during the holidays like I am, I wish you with best of luck.

 With all the holiday office parties, family get-togethers, events at various places of worship, volunteering, feasting, gift-giving, parade-watching, movie-marathoning, and—be honest—napping, we’re booked solid.

 Don’t spend your entire holiday staring at a screen; it’ll be difficult to concentrate knowing that you’re missing out on all the family fun.
 Instead, wait until everyone goes to sleep or wake up before everyone else to crank out your pages, even you get only thirty minutes to yourself.
+Stay abreast of the itinerary of activities so that you can plan your writing sessions around them.

 Visit a nearby coffee shop where you can get a solid, uninterrupted hour of work done.
 Just make sure you return with piles of scones and gallons of coffee for your family!